khusamayasir/GitHub-Profiles-App/README.md

 # GitHub-Profiles-App
-A simple jacvascript app where you can search github profiles.
+A simple javascript app where you can search github profiles.

 You can also check here: https://github-profiles-khusamayasir.netlify.app/